 The adoption of International Financial Reporting Interpretations Committee 15 ("IFRIC 15"), which was effective from the accounting period commencing on or after January 1, 2009, had changed revenue recognition of the Group.
 IFRIC 15 provides more detilaed guidance on the accounting treatment for real estate transactions sold under pre-sale agreements so that property sales are now recognized upon delivery of properties to the purchaser pursuant to the sales agreements rather than upon execution of the sales agreements or when the relevant completion certificates were issued by the respective government authorities.
-The change in accounting policy on revenue recognition for sales of properties has been adopted retrospectively and hence the figures for the consolidated income statement for the year ended December 31, 2008 have been restated to adjust for the revenue together with the related cost of sales and taxation which arose from the sales of properties.
+The change in accounting policy on revenue recognidated income statement for the year ended December 31, 2008 have been restated to adjust for the revenue together with the related cost of sales and taxation which arose from the sales of properties.